Big Potato Games Bucket of Doom

-Published by Big Potato a company setup up by Tristan Williams, Ben Drummond and Dean Tempes after appearing on Dragon’s Den with their game Linkee!
+Published by Big Potato Games a company setup up by Tristan Williams, Ben Drummond and Dean Tempes after appearing on Dragon’s Den with their game Linkee!
 So is safe to say that Bucket of Doom does come with a bit of a proven formula.

 Upon opening you will notice 3 packs of cards neatly packed upright in a small container and yes, you guessed it, this is indeed a card game!
-You should have 2 packs of object cards and one pack of doom cards if not then just contact the guys of Big Potato!
+You should have 2 packs of object cards and one pack of doom cards if not then just contact the guys of Big Potato Games!

 Right now here comes the fun and remember I did use the word whacky earlier!
 Players are dealt eight object cards which are double sided black and white with the rules saying you should never cross streams so choose one colour and stick to it. (it should be noted the cards are somewhat adult in theme, making for a more mature audience)

 At this point a player must read out the randomly drawn Doom card from which the other players must hatch out a “ plan using one of the eight dealt cards – the idea being to come up with the most elaborate escape plan possible.

 “You’re on a tanning bed you turn the dial up to 11 and shut the lid.
 It jams.
 You start to cook”